LivacoNew/CrabFetch/README.md

 ## Configuration
+To generate the default configuration file, run `crabfetch -g`.
 The configuration file should be in `~/.config/CrabFetch/config.toml`.
-The default configuration can be found in `default-config.toml` in this repo, and you may have to copy and paste it over.
 From there, the comments should keep you right.

 ## Not got what you want?